-An introduction to air and land warfare.
-Course will concentrate on the skills of the individual soldier and the squad.
-Includes weapons and fighting techniques in the offense and defense.
-Includes two leadership labs and one optional field training exercise.
+Course will concentrate on the skills of the individual soldier, communications, and roles/ missions of the army.
+Includes one leadership lab and one field training exercise.

-MLSC 213 Leadership Assessment
+MLSC 213 Leadership in Organizations

-Through a series of classroom simulations, participants are evaluated on their potential as leaders and managers.
-Includes organizational behavior, leadership theories, management competencies, communication skills, physical fitness, and the leadership assessment program (LAP).
-Includes two leadership labs and one field training exercise.
+Through a series of classroom simulations, lectures, and readings, students learn the principles of management and leadership.
+Includes organizational behavior, leadership theories, management competencies, and communication skills.
+Includes one leadership lab and one field training exercise.